 - You’ll need a ticket to visit the park.
 This national park costs $35 per vehicle for 7 days.
-You can also purchase the America the Beautiful Park Pass for $80 for the year that allows you access to all the national parks.
+You can also purchase the America the Beautiful Park Pass for $80 for the year which allows you access to all the national parks.

 - Carry Bear Spray!
 Better to have it and not need it than not have it and need it!
 You can rent bear spray for about $25 per can for a week at many stores and visitor centers around the park.
 However, we just picked ours up at the airport on the way out and returned it there.
 Definitely watch the instruction video (it’s 2 minutes long).

 - Pack sunscreen!
 Many hikes are outside in the heat and direct sunlight, so sunscreen is necessary!

 - Always make sure you have enough gas!
 One way to ruin your 7-day Glacier National Park itinerary is to get stuck without gas!

 - Plan for it to take time to get to places.
 You’re driving through the mountains, so just know that it’ll likely take time to get to your destination.
 For instance, from where we stayed in East Glacier to the Grinnell Glacier Trail, it was about 1 hour and 15 minutes.

 - As always, leave no trace and don’t disturb wildlife.

 - Check the National Park website for road and trail closures.